tedivm/puppet-ghebackups/README.md

 installations](https://github.com/github/backup-utils).
 This tool is available in a git repository.

-This module installs those tools and keeps them up to date.
+This module installs this tools and keeps it up to date.
 It creates the needed configuration files as well as the cronjobs that run the backups.
 It also provides sane default configurations to make backups more reliable.

 ## Setup